-During the “black decade” of the 1990s, an oppressive system doomed women’s rights in Algeria.
-The Civil War in the African country brought them back to obscurantism.
-Director Mounia Meddour decided to move from making documentaries to direct her first feature loosely-based on her personal experiences around those tumultuous years in college.
+During the “black decade” of the 1990s, an oppressive system doomed women’s rights in Algeria, and the Civil War in the African country brought them back to obscurantism.
+Director Mounia Meddour decided to move from making documentaries to directing her first feature loosely based on her experiences around those tumultuous years in college.

 Mounia Meddour, "Papicha" director at COLCOA.
 Photo José Alberto Hermosillo.
 Festival in LA ©2019 |